-Important Note: International students MUST obtain a WORK PERMIT in order to do their internship outside of McGill grounds.
+Important Note: International students MUST obtain a WORK PERMIT in order to do their internship.
 The co-op work permit can be obtained during the first year of the program with the assistance of the McGill International Student Services or it can be requested at the same type you apply to a Study Permit.
 The type of permit to obtain is "co-op" and it is free of charge.

 Note that internships are not renumerated and students are expected to work a minimum of 35 hours per week.
 It is therefore the responsability of the student to make sure that he/she are self-sufficient during the internship period.

 List of Projects/Internships

 To see a list of projects undertaken by the different cohorts in the Master's (Applied) program, click on the Internship listing link at the top of this page.

 The Certificate program offers the possibility to do a 12-week stage in a research setting in the biotech or pharmaceutical industry by taking the complementary course, BTEC 691 Biotech Practicum course.
 The stage is not guaranteed, although the department does its best to find a placement for each student interested.
 The course is done right after completing all other program requirements since students are expected to work a 35-hour week for 12 weeks.

 Agriculture and Agri-Food Canada - FRDC, St. Hyacinthe

 Cryocath Technologies Inc., Kirkland